firmworks/files/docs/known-issues.md

 If using Google's Chrome browser window and you have permissions (check with your internal security officer first) you can use an extension such as:

 <span style="font-size:larger;color:darkred; background-color:lightyellow">
 ***IMPORTANT!
-Firmworks does not support or endorse any browser extensions.
+FirmWorks does not support or endorse any browser extensions.
 The following extension does not publish security or privacy information and there for by installing it you are using it at your own risk!***</span>

 - [PDF-Viewer](https://chrome.google.com/webstore/detail/pdf-viewer/oemmndcbldboiebfnladdacbdfmadadm/related?hl=en-US) to open pdf's in screen with FileViewer's Alternate Viewer button.